Sudhakar7777777/interest-scraping-pipeline/README-Design.md

 ### 1. **Airflow Pipeline Setup**
 Airflow will orchestrate the entire process of scraping, data cleaning, and storing in the SQLite database.

-- **Scraping Task**: Scrape the FCNR Interest Rates data from the website.
+- **Scraping Task**: Scrape the Interest Rates data from the website.
 - **Data Cleaning Task**: Process the raw data (format tenure, clean interest rates).
 - **Store Data Task**: Store the cleaned data into an SQLite database.